JoeAlmanza/keepr/Readme.md

   - Keep Creator name and avatar
   - Keep Image
   - Add to vault functionality
-- All users have a public profile page
+    x- All users have a public profile page
 - The profile page adheres to mock:
   - **Public** vaults
   - **Private** vaults if it is their own page